Beulah Loomis Hyde: Career

 Hyde exhibited primarily in Pacific Northwest venues during her life, including representation by Seattle's Zoe Dusanne Gallery.
 Despite regional acclaim, her work remained largely in private hands until a posthumous retrospective at the Cascadia Art Museum from October 2024 to February 2025 (“Structure and Form: The Art of B.L.
 Hyde”), showcasing more than fifty works borrowed from her descendants and museum collections such as the Tacoma Art Museum and the Cascadia Art Museum.
-Following this retrospective, the Whitney Museum of American Art acquired three of her paintings.
+Following this retrospective, the Whitney Museum of American Art acquired three of her paintings, and works by Hyde were subsequently acquired by several other institutions, including the Addison Gallery of American Art, the Amon Carter Museum of American Art, the Denver Art Museum, the O’Brien Art Foundation, and The Wolfsonian–Florida International University.

 Legacy

 Hyde was described as a pioneering figure in Northwest modernism, bringing attention to industrial subjects through a modern visual language during an era when women artists were rarely given prominence.
 The 2024 exhibition and accompanying publication by the Cascadia Art Museum and the University of Washington Press helped spark renewed scholarly and public interest in her work.